sisekotest/node-assessment/README.md

 * No thought or consideration for best practices or concise code

 ## Instructions
-Complete the 2 algorithm problems **without** the use of any external libraries.
+* Complete the 2 algorithm problems **without** the use of any external libraries.
 You may make use of javascript functions only.
-We have set up the base project using Jest, but you can refactor this to use a node testing library of your preference.
+We have set up the base project using Jest, but you can refactor this to use 1 of the following:
+    * Jasmine
+    * Mocha + Chai
+* Convert this javascript lib into a typescript lib (all code __and__ unit tests)

 __Note:__
 * We have provided some basic test input data, consider edge cases